Skip to main content

 How Forvis Mazars Can Help

 Forvis Mazars helps MA plans and other payors achieve regulatory excellence to strategically navigate the evolving policy environment.
-If you have questions about the CY 2027 MA proposed rule and how it may affect your organization, please reach out to our professionals.
+If you have questions about the CY 2027 MA final rule and how it may affect your organization, please reach out to our professionals.

 Related FORsights